onsenix12/carbon-calculator/README.md

 - The serverless function also truncates conversation history (≈10 turns), extracts action items server-side for redundancy, and logs failures for observability.

 ### Web Search Workflow
-- Triggered only for carbon-related requests that require current or location-specific knowledge (keywords such as "latest", "programs", "initiatives", "incentives", "Singapore").
+- Triggered only for carbon-related requests that require current or location-specific knowledge (keywords such as "latest", "programs", "initiatives", "incentives", "Singapore"), or when users enable the manual “Always include web search” toggle.
 - Search query pattern: `"<user question> carbon emissions Singapore sustainability"`, limited to the top 3–5 relevant results.
 - Each result is summarized (`Title`, `Snippet`, `URL`) and appended to the Claude prompt plus a UI badge (`usedWebSearch`) so users know when external knowledge was referenced.
 - Web search API keys (Serper, Google, Tavily) are stored as environment variables on Vercel; failed searches fall back to the core dataset with a warning.